Updated March 7, 2020

 In the publication, Cairns-Smith presents arguments suggesting our original ancestors had alien biochemistries.

 Where Our Beginnings Meet

 Native Americans believe in the roundness of life.

 All things have a roundness to them; the Earth, the Sun, the Moon, the stars, the trees and rocks all have roundness, and humans have roundness as well.
 The lodges we build ~ our sweatlodge, our tepee ~ are also round because we want to acknowledge the wholeness of Creation. —From the Desk of GraceWatcher

 Seems our research on Walk-Ins, Starseeds, the Fermi Paradox, Ancient Astronauts, and the weird-and-wonderful all end up at the same spot.
 Like we are on a loop.
 Like the roundness of life.
 My conclusion—where our beginnings meet the beginning—remains: not all of us are of this Earth.

 What are your thoughts?
-Are Crystal Genes what paved our path to evolution?
+Did Crystal Genes pave our path to evolution?
 If so, where did they come from?
-Also, additional information on Crystal Genes—scientific and/or pseudoscience—is appreciated.
+Also, I’d definitely appreciate additional information on Crystal Genes—scientific and/or pseudoscience.